Chemistry Laboratory Overview

 Figure 8.
 XRF spectrometer sample changer bed loaded with asphalt mix samples used to detect the presence of waste engine oil residues.

 The technology and data generated in this laboratory as well as the expertise of staff are being used by State transportation agencies to enhance the durability of highway materials and to reduce operating costs.
 The lab also assists Federal and State agencies in forensic investigations of premature highway failures.

 The Chemistry Laboratory is currently performing research into new test methods to determine the propensity of aggregates to form alkali silica reaction (ASR) gels if used in concrete.
-The fundamental information gained from the research is key to developing new testing standards and field procedures to evaluate the adequacy of the original paving materials and also ensure the optimal mechanical performance and durability of the final mix design.
-In particular, research is being conducted in the following areas:
+The fundamental information gained from the research is key to developing new testing standards and field procedures to evaluate the adequacy of the original paving materials and ensure the optimal mechanical performance and durability of the final mix design.
+Research is being conducted in the following areas:

 - Fundamental research into the mechanism of ASR with specific emphasis on the role of calcium and identifying important parameters for a reliable test method to predict reactivity of aggregates.